shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Key Scenes.md

 -   Ersatzica partners with Mudrich for the census
 -   Ersatzica sneaks off to hang out with Fisher
 -   Fisher tells Ersatzica about Quivester
+-   Wryonin tells Ersatzica a story about Monassus
 -
 -   Fisher teaches Ersatzica how to be a cat

 # Chapter 7

--   Lemilay catches Magystra, makes a deal with her
+-   (offscreen) Lemilay catches Magystra, makes a deal with her
+-   Majestra strikes Fisher, blinds him in one eye
+-   Fisher shows Ersatzica he started learning to sword fight
+-   Fisher shows Ersatzica Monassus’ wanted poster
+-   Ersatzica learns to use the political power Majestra wields
+-
 -   Cats convince Ersatzica that they want to take over the wolf village to provide them better utilities
 -   Ersatzica helps cats identify ways to get in